Billie Eilish (song)

-"Billie Eilish" is a song by American rapper Armani White.
+"Billie Eilish" (stylized as "BILLIE EILISH.") is a song by American rapper Armani White.
 It was released as a single on May 23, 2022 by Legendbound and Def Jam Recordings, and debuted at number 99 on the US Billboard Hot 100 in September 2022.
 This song’s title is derived from singer Billie Eilish.
 The song was released as the lead single from his extended play Road to Casablanco (2022).
 The music video references Eilish's album When We All Fall Asleep, Where Do We Go?
 (2019).

 Background

 The song samples, "Nothin'" (2002) by N.O.R.E. (who also appeared on the official remix with Ludacris and Busta Rhymes).
 The song later appeared on White's extended play Road to Casablanco, which was released on May 5, 2023.

 Live performances

 During the 2023 Osheaga Festival in Montreal, singer Billie Eilish, who is the song's namesake, invited White to perform the song on stage with her.